stonecircle/stonecircle-blog/content/broccoli-starting-the-build-and-eating-your-greens.md

 behind the scenes to make Broccoli more straight-forward to work with and a much more powerful tool, for example Oli is currently [working on an experiment](https://github.com/ember-cli/ember-cli/pull/7798) to bring Broccoli 1.x support to ember-cli which will (hopefully) make life much better for Windows developers.
+[Jen Weber](https://github.com/jenweber) is also working on updating the [ember-cli documentation](https://ember-cli.com/user-guide/) so it should soon be a bit easier to know how to get started adding to ember-cli with Broccoli 🎉

 Having made these original decisions, we ultimately decided to build something called [broccoli-static-site-json](https://github.com/stonecircle/broccoli-static-site-json) which as you can see has very similar goals to broccoli-blog-api: